 The Juegoal hummingbird feeder sets a water trap for ants and avoids attracting wasps with its no-leak design.
 The Perky-Pet Antique option offers neither of these protections.

-The Birds Choice Bear Proof is tall enough that even most bottle brushes don't reach far enough to scrub the center.
+The Birds Choice Bear Proof is tall enough that most bottle brushes won't reach the center.
 Luckily, that's the portion of the feeder that should stay the cleanest.
-To access either end, you just need to remove the lid and unscrew the lower bolt.
-It's a bit more involved but very doable.
+To scrub it, you need to remove the lid and unscrew the lower bolt.
+The lower section is somewhat blocked by the feeding ports that stretch across it.
+It's more involved but doable.

 The Perky-Pet Copper Panorama and Twinkle Star feeders are shorter, with wider openings than the rest, making them easier to access with a sponge.
-The only tricky bit is getting enough leverage to clean the narrow openings where the seed emerges from the tube into the tray.
+The trick is getting enough leverage to clean the narrow openings where the seed emerges from the tube into the tray.

-Both the Brome Squirrel Buster options require more disassembly before you clean them, particularly the larger Solution 200.
-While the smaller Buster's mesh is tightly and evenly spaced, making it easy to run over with a sponge, the Solution 200's widely spaced mesh and decorative leaves take longer to sanitize.
+Both the Brome Squirrel Buster options require more disassembly before you clean them, particularly the larger Solution200.
+The smaller Buster's mesh is tightly and evenly spaced, making it easy to run over with a sponge.
+In contrast, the Solution200's widely spaced mesh and decorative leaves take longer to sanitize.
 We don't love cleaning these feeders, but it helps to know that the birds love them.

-The Juegoal hummingbird feeder is painless to clean.
+The Juegoal hummingbird feeder is painless to sanitize.
 You just have to unscrew the lid from the lower bowl to access every nook.
-The Perky-Pet Antique option is similar, except that you'll need a good bottle brush to clean the glass bottle properly.
+The Perky-Pet Antique option is similar, except that you'll need a good bottle brush to clean the glass properly.

 The Woodlink Going Green Platform is another highly durable option.
 The edges of the platform are made of thick, recycled plastic that seems unlikely to crack through anytime soon.
 The bottom mesh is powder-coated metal that will resist rusting.
 What seems most durable about it, though, is its simplicity.
 There isn't much there to break.